grafana/grafana-operator/docs/docs/grafana.md

 ## Grafana config

-In version 4 of the operator, we defined all the configuration values that could be done in the CRD.
-In version 5, we no longer do that.
-Instead, we offer `grafana.config` field where you can pass any grafana configuration values you want.
+We offer the `grafana.config` field where you can pass any Grafana configuration values you want.

 The operator does not make any extra validation of your configuration, so just like a non-operator deployment of Grafana, your Grafana instance might be broken due to a configuration error.